Joe Biden Presumably Hit President Donald Trump For ‘Incendiary Tweets’

 President Donald Trump ignited something of a firestorm with a tweet that seemingly promoted violent retaliation by the military against protesters and/or looters in Minneapolis, Minnesota.
-24 hours later, the presumptive nominee of the Democratic Party for president, former Vice President Joe Biden, took to the social media platform himself to call for “real leadership” while presumably condemning Trump’s tweet.
+Twenty-four hours later, the presumptive nominee of the Democratic Party for president, former Vice President Joe Biden, took to the social media platform himself to call for “real leadership” while presumably condemning Trump’s tweet.

-Following the death of George Floyd — a 46-year-old black man who seemingly passed away at least in part as a result of white MPD officer Derek Chauvin kneeling on his neck for nearly nine minutes as he pleaded for air — protests erupted in and around Minneapolis.
+Following the death of George Floyd, protests erupted in and around Minneapolis.
 Some of those gatherings devolved into looting and violent confrontations between protesters and police, which prompted the president’s controversial Twitter response.
+Floyd was a 46-year-old black man who passed away at least in part as a result of white MPD officer Derek Chauvin kneeling on his neck for nearly nine minutes as Floyd pleaded for air.

 “Just spoke to [Minnesota] Governor Tim Walz and told him that the Military is with him all the way,” Trump wrote.
 “Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!”